The ultimate list for great getaway trips from Montreal [+20 ideas]

 If you got more than 1 day

 Lobster rolls, fresh seafood, and craft beer are the perfect ingredients for a perfect weekend getaway.
 For the past few years, Portland had paved its way into being a key player in the food and beer scene and was named the restaurant city from Bon Appetit Magazine in 2018.
+So be prepare to eat the best lobster rolls ever!

 The White National Forest, NH